v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 - Disallowed characters: { | } ~ [ \ ] ^ ' : ; < = > ? & @ ! " # $ % ` ( ) + / , . _ *

 ### Deploy software updates to macOS devices <!-- 3194876 -->
 You'll be able to deploy software updates to groups of macOS devices.
 This feature includes critical, firmware, configuration file, and other updates.
-You'll be able to send updates on the next device check-in.
-Or you can select a weekly schedule to deploy updates in or out of time windows that you set.
+You can send updates on the next device check-in.
+Or you can select a weekly schedule to deploy updates in or out of periods that you set.

 This feature helps when you want to update devices outside standard work hours or outside hours when your help desk is fully staffed.
 You'll also get a detailed report of all macOS devices that have updates deployed.
 You can drill into the report by device to see the status of a particular update.